 Protecting Canadians from Unsafe Drugs Act (Vanessa's Law) can be found on the Parliament of Canada website.

-The Act will apply to prescription and over-the-counter drugs, vaccines, gene therapies, cells, tissues and organs, and medical devices.
+The Act applies to therapeutic products including prescription and over-the-counter drugs, vaccines, gene therapies, cells, tissues and organs, and medical devices.

-It will not apply to natural health products, which will continue to be regulated under the existing Natural Health Product Regulations (NHPR) of the Food and Drugs Act.
+The amendments brought to the Food and Drugs Act by Vanessa's law do not apply to natural health products, which continue to be regulated under the existing Natural Health Product Regulations (NHPR) of the Food and Drugs Act.

-The Act will increase patient safety in Canada by improving Health Canada's ability to collect safety information on marketed therapeutic products.
+The Act increases patient safety in Canada by improving Health Canada's ability to collect safety information on marketed therapeutic products.

-The Act will also allow Health Canada to take quick and appropriate action when a serious health risk is identified, such as ordering a product recall or requiring a label change to make new safety information available to patients and consumers.
+The Act also allows Health Canada to take quick and appropriate action when a serious health risk is identified, such as ordering a product recall or requiring a label change/package modification to make new safety information available to patients and consumers.

-Fines and penalties will also be increased to better reflect the seriousness of the violation.
+Fines and penalties are increased to better reflect the seriousness of the violation.

 In addition to these measures, the Act was also amended by the House of Commons Standing Committee on Health to include new transparency authorities related to clinical trial registration, Health Canadaĺs regulatory decisions, and disclosure of confidential business information.